tc39/notes/es7/2016-09/sept-28.md

 Prohibit export* of a CJS module from an ESM module.

-BF: We shouldn't return different shapes of modules at different times, e.g. if an ESM module imports a CJS module while CJS hasn't finished evaluating
+BFS: We shouldn't return different shapes of modules at different times, e.g. if an ESM module imports a CJS module while CJS hasn't finished evaluating

 JSL: We do support that in CJS right now, as a side-effect of how require works